chandlerNick/BerlinWeatherTimeSeriesAnalysis/README.md

-# Times Series Analysis of Weather Data
+# Times Series Analysis (& Forecasting) of Weather Data

 Here I experiment with some time series analysis methods on weather data from a friend's at home weather station in Berlin.